Skip to main content

 pub fn iter_shared(&self) -> Iter<'_>

-Returns an iterator over the key-value pairs of the Dictionary.
 The pairs are each of type (Variant, Variant).
-Each pair references the original Dictionary, but instead of a &-reference to key-value pairs as you might expect, the iterator returns a (cheap, shallow) copy of each key-value pair.
+Each pair references the original dictionary, but instead of a &-reference to key-value pairs as you might expect, the iterator returns a (cheap, shallow) copy of each key-value pair.

 Note that it’s possible to modify the Dictionary through another reference while iterating over it.
 This will not result in unsoundness or crashes, but will cause the iterator to behave in an unspecified way.